 Where does math and science fall in this discussion?
 Is mathematics the gold standard of solid, unimpeachable knowledge?
 Are scientific findings more reliable than, say, our moral intuitions or our aesthetic judgements?
 And what about religion?
 Must religious belief be provable before it can be rational?

-If you are a graduate student, post-doc, or faculty in New York City, you are cordially invited to join us to grapple with these questions and more over hors d’oeuvres and wine on Thursday, November 9th at the Le Pain Quotidien on Broadway and 11th.
-Email us at firstname.lastname@example.org for location details and to RSVP.
+If you are a graduate student, post-doc, or faculty in Oxford, you are cordially invited to join us to grapple with these questions and more over a pint or two on Monday, February 14th at the Head of the River.

 Here is the link to some of the readings we will be discussing.